-Treating injuries associated with an occupant ejection is often complex and expensive.
-Determining responsibility of the accident can be challenging, and usually requires the skills of experienced personal injury attorneys that specialize in car accidents.
-Attorneys usually built strong cases for financial compensation by determining fault through a variety of factors.
-Some of these include:
+Treating injuries associated with an occupant ejection is often complicated and expensive.
+Determining responsibility for the accident can be challenging and usually requires experienced personal injury attorneys who specialize in car accidents.

-- Determining if the airbags worked or were defective
+- Determining if the airbags failed to work or were defective

 - Determining the actions of all other drivers involved

-- Determining if the occupant thrown from the vehicle was wearing a seat belt, and/or if it malfunctioned
+- Determining if the occupant thrown from the single-vehicle was wearing a seat belt, or if it malfunctioned

 - Determining if the driver was under the influence or distracted when the crash occurred

-- Determining if the vehicle's tires failed, blew out or shred when the crash occurred
+- Determining if the vehicle's tires failed, blew out, or shred before the fatal crash

-To receive financial recompense, the victim will need to develop a strong claim against the insurance carrier for an out-of-court settlement or file a lawsuit to hear the case at trial.
-Testing on the vehicle will need to be performed, road conditions will need to be evaluated, witnesses contacted, and medical records examined.
-Once the attorney has been able to establish responsibility, documentation can be submitted for financial recompense.
+To receive financial compensation, the victim will need to develop a strong claim against the insurance carrier for an out-of-court settlement or file a lawsuit to hear the case at trial.

-The victim ejected from the vehicle can expect to obtain financial compensation.
-Usually this amount is substantial enough to cover a variety of expenses including ongoing medical costs, rehabilitation, recovery of any lost wages from missed work, along with funds for pain and suffering.
+The vehicle-ejected victim can expect to obtain monetary compensation.
+Usually, this amount is sufficient to cover all crash-related expenses, including ongoing medical costs, hospitalization expenses, rehabilitation, recovery of any lost wages from missed work, along with funds for pain and suffering.